FelixOnline/v2/content/articles/2011-6-23-try-harder-next-week.md

  - /comment/1426/try-harder-next-week
 imported: true
 comments:
+ - value: >
- - Well saidKadhim you are the star of your generation in the family too young to talk about the next generation
+     Well said!!,Kadhim, you are the star of your generation in the family, too young to talk about the next generation!

 # Article Taxonomies
 categories: